nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-XXXX.md

 **Output Data:**

-- `norm_data` (R object containing background-corrected microarray data)

-  >
+- norm_data
-  > Note: Background correction was performed using the `normexp` method, TODO: insert description of what this does
+    > Note: Background correction was performed using the `normexp` method, as recommended by Ritchie, M. E., Silver, J., Oshlack, A., Silver, J., Holmes, M., Diyagama, D., Holloway, A., and Smyth, G. K. (2007).
+A comparison of background correction methods for two-colour microarrays.
+Bioinformatics 23, 2700-2707. http://bioinformatics.oxfordjournals.org/content/23/20/2700

 <br>

----

 ## 5. Between Array Normalization

 ```R
 # Normalize background-corrected data using the quantile method